ThinkDataEd/curriculum/docs/unit4/lesson7.md

     100. Team C used the third quartile.

 5. In the previous lesson, you created your own rules to determine the winner.
 Today, you will learn rules that statisticians and data scientists use.
-The first is called the **mean squared error** rule. <br> **Teacher note**: acknowledge any groups who came up with MSE or MAE on their own in the previous lesson.
+The first is called the **mean squared error** rule. <br> **Note to teacher**: acknowledge any groups who came up with MSE or MAE on their own in the previous lesson.

 6. An "*error*" is the difference between our prediction and the actual outcome and is sometimes called a "residual".
 The mean squared error is also called: